mistval/kotoba/README.md

 The bot will start and come online.
 The `npm run buildresources` command generally only needs to be run once (unless you change quiz data or such).

+VS Code is recommended for development.
+This repo contains a VS Code `launch.json` with a `Launch bot` configuration for debugging in VS Code.

 ### KotobaWeb

 Install **MongoDB** and start it on port 27017 (the default port).
 You can install it using the instructions for your operating system [here](https://docs.mongodb.com/manual/installation/).
 Then: